Stachys bullata

 California hedgenettle

 A native perennial from the mint family, found primarily near the coast from San Francisco southward, where it inhabits oak, pine and fir woodlands.
-Medium-green leaves are softly fuzzy with scalloped edges, growing around 2 ft. tall and spreading by underground rhizomes to form a colony.
+Medium-green leaves are softly fuzzy with scalloped edges, growing around 2 ft. or more tall and spreading by underground rhizomes to form a colony.
 Blooming spring through summer, with lavender-pink tubular flowers in whorls, which attract bees, butterflies and hummingbirds.
 Tends to grow in somewhat drier areas, but responds well to moisture and also tolerates inundation.
 A natural with rushes, ferns and snowberries.
 Useful for partly shaded bioswales and oak/mixed conifer woodlands.
 The underground rhizomes make it a good choice for erosion control.
 Deer resistant.

-Sorry; this plant is out of stock at present.
+Sorry, this plant is currently out of stock.